The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Scotland: Jonathan Epstein of Celebrated Experiences.

 August.
 There are no deals to be had in the height of peak season, but there are many great reasons this time of year is so busy—the Royal Edinburgh Military Tattoo, the Edinburgh Fringe Festival, and various highland games among them.
 In the highlands, purple heather is in bloom from August to September.

-April, October, and early November.
+March, April, October, and early November.
 April brings spring flowers, and fall brings rich autumnal colors, particularly in the Scottish highlands.
 Rates can be significantly lower than in the summer months.
+Spring Break and Thanksgiving are good times to enjoy Scotland—very few crowds and lower rates.

-December through February.
+January and February.
 Days are short, nights are long.
-In January and February, severe storms come in from the Atlantic and make things blustery.
+Severe storms come in from the Atlantic and make things blustery.
 Despite that, you still might want to go for Christmas and New Year’s Eve (“Hogmanay” to the Scots).
 The celebrations are memorable, and it feels festive to sit by a lodge’s fire with a whisky in hand.

 Not planning your trip early enough.
-The best hotels are small—30 rooms or less—and they fill up as far as six months in advance.
+The best hotels are small—25 rooms or less—and they fill up as far as nine months in advance.

-If you’re lucky enough to stay at The Caledonian, Edinburgh’s five-star hotel, all you have to do is roll over in bed to get a shot of Edinburgh Castle with an envy-inducing geotag.
+If you’re lucky enough to stay at The Caledonian or 100 Princes Street, all you have to do is roll over in bed to get a shot of Edinburgh Castle.

-In Edinburgh: Hawick in the historic Grassmarket sells cashmere scarves and sweaters that have been made in the same mills since 1874.
+In Edinburgh: Hawico, in the historic Grassmarket, sells cashmere scarves and sweaters that have been made in the same mills since 1874.
 Order a made-to-measure tweed jacket around the corner at Walker Slater.
+Jonathan also recommends Brora for cashmere and Kestin for menswear.

 Edinburgh Festival Fringe App provides offline listings, maps, and in-app ticket purchases for the August festival.
 Dozens of shows take place around the city each day, and this app will ensure you don’t miss anything.